neilvanbeinum/project_sheriff/src/sheriff-notes.md

 date:   2022-12-04 17:14:01 +0700

 notes:
+  - 17/1 - 20 min run, planks and squats with backpack on Ko Lanta beach.
   - 16/1 - 20 min run and planks on Ko Lanta beach.
 Hope to find something to hang off here...
   - 9/1 - felt like crap (high humidity?) but got a 15 min run in, plus some body weight stuff, inlcuding 3x6 pull ups.
 Feel more with it now - it's done me good.
   - 7/1 - session at Saigon Climbing Centre, managed 3 V4s but the ones tried after felt so hard.
 Felt really frustrated with how quickly I tire after a few moves.
 Not sure how I can improve on that.